-AD 60: Her Husband Prasutagus died leaving his fortune jointly to his daughters and the Roman Emperor Nero.
-The Romans then annexed and pillaged all the Iceni territory.
-Boudicca was flogged and her daughters raped.
+AD 60: Her Husband Prasutagus dies leaving his fortune jointly to his daughters and the Roman Emperor Nero.
+The Romans then annex and pillage all the Iceni territory.
+Boudicca is flogged and her daughters raped.

-The Iceni rebelled led by Boudicca and they destroyed Camulodunum (present day Colchester), the market town of Londinium (present day London) and Verulamium (present day St. Albans).
+The Iceni rebel led by Boudicca and they destroy Camulodunum (present day Colchester), the market town of Londinium (present day London) and Verulamium (present day St. Albans).
 They are also said by Tacitus to have destroyed the Ninth Roman Legion in battle killing up to 70,000 Romans and civilians.

-The Roman governor of Britannicus, Suetonius Paulinus, who was away at the time of the attack in Mona (present day Anglesey) returned in haste, rallied his troops and overwhelmed the Iceni at the Battle of Watling Street slaughtering up to 80,000 tribesmen for the loss of only 400 Roman dead.
+The Roman governor of Britannicus, Suetonius Paulinus, who was away at the time of the attack in Mona (present day Anglesey) returns in haste, rallies his troops and overwhelms the Iceni at the Battle of Watling Street slaughtering up to 80,000 tribesmen for the loss of only 400 Roman dead.

 When and Where Did she Die?